NTaylorMullen/LSPVirtualDocuments/Documents/FileSystemSpec.md

 #### <a href="#stopWatching" name="stopWatching" class="anchor">StopWatching Notification (:arrow_right:)</a>

-A notification sent from client to server to unsubscribe from a watched file or folder.
+Stop watching notifications are sent from client to server to unsubscribe from a watched file or folder.

 _Client Capabilities:_ See general file system provider [client capabilities](#fileSystemProviderClientCapabilities)